alkhe/fluxette/README.md

 React.render(<Updater />, document.getElementById('root'));
 ```

 This is a simple component that shows you the text that you've typed into a textbox right below it.
-We can interpret each event as an action of type `UPDATE` that carries the value of the textbox.
+We can interpret our event as an action of type `UPDATE` that carries the value of the textbox.

 ```js
 // constants